| The

 The amount added determines whether the reaction mixture is

+rich in halogens or poor in halogens.
 The catalyst consists of either silicon-copper alloys or a

 finely ground blend of the two metals.
 Precisely how the copper